The double horn story

 Director of operations

-A native Virginian who caught the Texas bug, and moved here as soon as he could.
-He and his wife Sandy packed up their family of seven and moved to the Highland Lakes area several years ago to put down roots by the lake.
+Mike is a native Virginian who caught the Texas bug, and moved here as soon as he could.
+Several years ago, Mike and his wife Sandy packed up their family of seven and moved to the Highland Lakes.